 6. Remote access policy

 Remote access in your organization deserves special attention if your employees regularly telecommute.
-To avoid the interception of network data from unsecured personal devices and public networks, your organization should establish remote access policies (RAPs).
+To prevent interception of network traffic from unsecured personal devices and public networks, your organization should establish remote access policies (RAPs).
 A set of remote access policies outlines security procedures for accessing your organization’s data via remote networks, virtual private networks, and other means.

 Syteca can help secure remote access to your organization’s data and systems, allowing you to:

-- Monitor and record the activity of remote employees that connect to your corporate environment
+- Monitor and record the activity of remote employees who connect to your corporate environment

 - Control access to the corporate network from personal devices